 The Master’s program consists of 2 parts:

-Students holding a minor (on Bachelor level) in a discipline other than Computer Science can also benefit from the Master’s program (120 ECTS), which allows them to complement their studies in the minor subject with courses in that subject at the master’s level.
+Students holding a minor (at bachelor’s level) in a discipline other than Computer Science can also benefit from the Master’s program (120 ECTS), which allows them to complement their studies in the minor subject with courses in that subject at the master’s level.
 Most of the minors available at the universities of Bern, Neuchâtel and Fribourg can be selected as a minor for the MSc (120 ECTS), but the most typical examples are mathematics, geology, biology, law, and economics.
-The requirement for a Master (120 ECTS) is an additional 30 ECTS points in the selected minor subject.
+The requirement for a Master (120 ECTS) is an additional 30 ECTS credits in the selected minor subject.
 The Master’s program (120 ECTS) normally takes longer to complete than the 3 semesters of the standard Joint Master’s program (90 ECTS).

 A teaching unit can be a lecture with exercises, a seminar, practical training or any other teaching format permitted by the branch committee, and is evaluated with an exam and/or continuously over the course of the semester.
 Continuous evaluation might involve practical exercises, weekly readings, projects and report writing.
 Students who fail the continuous evaluation of a teaching unit must repeat the entire unit and will not be permitted to take the exam for that unit (if the unit has an exam component).